As explained in the previous class, a scrim is a DIY lighting modifier that is often used by product photographers to create gradient lighting.

 But why would you use scrims or diffusion material rather than softboxes?
 The key benefit of using a scrim over a softbox is that you have the ability to position it at different distances and angles from the light source and subject to create different gradient lighting effects while maintaining soft light.
 Best of all, they are an affordable lighting modifier that you can easily make yourself and use for many different types of photography.

-In this class Karl shows you the step-by-step process of creating a scrim as he talks you through what affordable equipment you’ll need and how to put everything together.
+Observe the step-by-step process of creating a scrim as Karl talks you through what affordable equipment you’ll need and how to put everything together.

 What you’ll need: